Reading time: 2 minutes

-While most retirees would have seen their account balance fall over the past year after withdrawing the mandated minimum pension income, the Government’s move to temporarily halve the minimum withdrawal would have softened the blow somewhat.
+This means many retirees would have seen their account balance rise slightly over the past year even after withdrawing the mandated minimum pension income.
+The Government’s move to temporarily halve the minimum withdrawal would also have helped protect account balances.

 Pension fund categories – Conservative, Balanced, Growth, High Growth and All Growth – are the same as those for accumulation funds and by and large hold the same underlying investments.
 So, pension fund returns are driven by the same factors as accumulation fund returns.